grafana/k6-operator/README.md

 ### Using extensions
 By default, the operator will use `grafana/k6:latest` as the container image for the test jobs.
-If you want to use [extensions](https://k6.io/docs/extensions/get-started/explore/) built with [xk6](https://github.com/grafana/xk6) you'll need to create your own image and override the `image` property on the `K6` kubernetes resource.
+If you want to use [extensions](https://k6.io/docs/extensions/get-started/explore/) built with [xk6](https://github.com/grafana/xk6) you'll need to create your own image and override the `image` property on the `TestRun` kubernetes resource.

 For example, create a `Dockerfile` with the following content: